rogervinas/mutation-testing/README.md

 >> Generated 17 mutations Killed 15 (88%)
 >> Mutations with no coverage 0.
 Test strength 88%
 >> Ran 44 tests (2.59 tests per mutation)
-Enhanced functionality available at https://www.arcmutate.com/
 ```

-We are on the right path, now our line coverage is 100% and from 17 mutations generated all except 2 were killed, that is 88% above our expected threshold of 75% 😃
+We are on the right path, now our line coverage is 100% and from 17 mutations generated all except 2 were killed, that is 88%, above our expected threshold of 75% 😃

-But wait a minute ... why there are 2 surviving mutations if I added all the possible test cases? 🤔
+But wait a minute ... why are there 2 surviving mutations if I added all the possible test cases? 🤔

-Let's check the pitest report again:
+Let's check the **Pitest** report again:

 ![Pitest-Report-2](doc/pitest-report-2.png)